kaceejian/DL-Charity-Funding-Success/README.md

 1. **Overview** of the analysis: Explain the purpose of this analysis.

-- I wanted to create a binary classifier to predict whether applicants will be successful if funded by Alphabet Soup.
+- A binary classifier was created in order to predict whether applicants will be successful if funded by Alphabet Soup.
-  In order to be able to predict this, the approach is to create a machine learning model that can solve the task and be able to optimize the result through tuning the parameters.
+  To predict this, the approach was to create a machine learning model that can solve the task and be able to optimize the result through tuning the parameters.

-2. **Results**: Use bulleted lists and images to support answers, address the following questions.
+2. **Results**:

 - Data Preprocessing